BranchingBad/zone-poker/CONTRIBUTING.md

     python3 -m venv venv
     source venv/bin/activate

-    # Install the project in editable mode with development dependencies
+    # Install the project in editable mode with development dependencies.
+    # The `[dev]` part installs extra tools for testing and linting, like pytest and flake8.
     pip install -e .[dev]
     ```

+3.  **(Optional but Recommended) Set up pre-commit hooks.** This will automatically run linters and formatters on your code before you commit, ensuring it meets our style guidelines.
+    ```bash
+    pre-commit install
+    ```

-3.  **Make your changes**.
-Please adhere to the existing code style.
+4.  **Make your changes**.
+Please adhere to the existing code style (see Code Style section below).

-4.  **Add or update tests**.
+5.  **Add or update tests**.
     - If you're adding a new feature (like an analysis module), please include unit tests in the `tests/` directory.
     - If you're fixing a bug, add a test that catches the bug to prevent regressions.

-5.  **Ensure all tests pass** before submitting your changes.
+6.  **Ensure all tests pass** before submitting your changes.
     ```bash
     pytest
     ```

+7.  **Update documentation if needed**.
+If you've added a new module or changed a command-line argument, please update the `README.md` file to reflect this.

-6.  **Write clear commit messages**.
+8.  **Write clear commit messages**.
 We follow the Conventional Commits specification.
 This helps us automatically generate changelogs.
     -   `feat(analysis): Add new module for CAA record checking`
     -   `fix(display): Correctly format output for empty results`
     -   `docs(readme): Update usage examples`
     -   `test(orchestrator): Add test for module dependency resolution`

-7.  **Push to your fork** and submit a pull request to the `main` branch of the original repository.
+9.  **Push to your fork** and submit a pull request to the `main` branch of the original repository.
 In your pull request description, please explain the changes and link to any relevant issues.

 ## Development Guidelines

+-   **Code Style**: We use `black` for code formatting and `flake8` for linting to maintain a consistent style.
+If you set up `pre-commit` as suggested, these checks will run automatically.
+Otherwise, you can run them manually:
+    ```bash
+    black .
+    flake8 .
+    ```

--   **Separation of Concerns**: The project maintains a strict separation between analysis logic and presentation (display) logic.
+-   **Separation of Concerns**: The project maintains a strict separation between data gathering (analysis) and data presentation (display/output).
     -   **Analysis Modules (`modules/analysis/`)**: These modules should *only* contain the logic for gathering and processing data.
 They must not contain any `print()` statements or `rich` components.
 Their sole responsibility is to perform a task and return a data dictionary.
     -   **Display Module (`modules/display.py`)**: This module is responsible for all user-facing output.
 It contains functions to display data in the console (using `rich`) and corresponding functions to format data for text reports (prefixed with `export_txt_`).